-The Rose Garden was established in 1958 under the leadership of Fred Galloway and is now dedicated in his honor.
-Galloway was the City of Reno horticulturist for more than 25 years, retiring in 1983.
+The Rose Garden was established in 1958 under the leadership of Fred Gallaway and is now dedicated in his honor.
+Fred Gallaway was the City of Reno horticulturist for more than 25 years, retiring in 1983.

 There are many exciting opportunities to learn more about the Rose Garden and how to properly care and grow your own roses.